laszkiewiczp/gesture-recognition/README.md

 ## Using the existent gestures

-If you want to use the ready-to-go gesture recognition algorithm trained with the ten gestures definied by us (see more in Wearables) please follow the below instructions.
+If you want to use the ready-to-go gesture recognition algorithm trained with the ten gestures definied by us please follow the below instructions.
+To see the gestures, go to the **Gestures** section.
 The accuracy that we obtained using this algorithm was 93%. **In case you want to train the algorithm with your own gestures, proceed to the next section.**

 1. Using PlatformIO, open the ***ttgo*** folder as a project.
 2. Compile and upload the project to the watch.